Azure/azure-sdk-for-net/sdk/synapse/Azure.Analytics.Synapse.AccessControl/README.md

 SynapseRole role = roles.Single(role => role.Name == "Workspace Admin");
 string roleID = role.Id;

-// Replace the string below with the ID you'd like to assign the role string principalId = "<my-principal-id>";
+// Replace the string below with the ID you'd like to assign the role. string principalId = "<my-principal-id>";
 ```